Selection Committee Favorites

 Number of Suggested Titles

 The Common Reading Selection Committee values your input.
-We begin the process of selecting a Common Reading title in May, 16 months in advance, for September of the following year.
-Your input helps us consider titles that are especially appropriate to PLU’s interest in diversity, justice, sustainability, vocation, and global education.
+We begin the process of selecting a Common Reading title in September a year in advance for September of the following year.
+Your input helps us consider titles that are especially appropriate to PLU’s interest in diversity, justice, sustainability, and global education.
 Common Reading couldn’t succeed without you!